 What is a Public Blockchain?

-In 2009, when the first cryptocurrency, Bitcoin, came into existence, Satoshi Nakamoto wished for a financial world with no centralized authority to control users’ finances.
+In 2009, when the first cryptocurrency, Bitcoin, came into existence, a pseudonymous Satoshi Nakamoto wished for a financial world with no centralized authority to control users’ finances.
 One of the primary goals of creating crypto based on blockchain was to create a public blockchain ledger.
 This would eliminate the need for a supervisor who has control over your funds and transactions, and charges steeply to execute the transactions on top of it.

 Characteristics of Public Blockchain Networks